 Firstly, everyone agrees, you can’t put in more than you give out, meaning, you need to burn more calories than you eat.
 Damn, I really do have to do exercise.

-So the first step on the road back to a healthy weight, may be to take a visit to your local TCM doctor.
-Either way, here’s some of the traditional Chinese recipes that may help with obesity and weight loss:
+So the first step on the road back to a healthy weight may be to take a visit to your local TCM doctor.
+Either way, here are some of the traditional Chinese recipes that may help with obesity and weight loss:

 1. Stagnation of Liver QI

 Excess abdominal fat, bloated feeling and low energy level?

 5g of ginger (jiang)

 Boil for five minutes.
 Drink while warm, some people also add wolfberries and honey.

 A sedentary lifestyle, too much sweet or greasy foods, along with cold food and drinks can lead to spleen troubles including ‘internal dampness’ apparently.

 Soak 20g of barley (yi mi) and 10g of melon skin (dong gua) for 20 minutes